-Sustainable tourism (or good tourism as I prefer) is balancing people, planet, and profit and future-proofing the tourism industry.
-This entails supporting the local economy, offering community-based travel experiences where travelers can participate and learn, reducing your carbon footprint and plastic use, protecting and conserving nature and wildlife while making a profit.
-Everyone involved should benefit from tourism, be able to build their own future, and making sure we protect the world for future generations.
+Sustainable tourism (or good tourism as I prefer) is balancing people, the planet, and profit and future-proofing the tourism industry.
+This entails supporting the local economy, offering community-based travel experiences where travellers can participate and learn, reducing their carbon footprint and plastic use, and protecting and conserving nature and wildlife while making a profit.
+Everyone involved should benefit from tourism, be able to build their own future and make sure we protect the world for future generations.

 Sustainable tourism is a mix of conscience, responsibility, knowledge, and compromise that crosses all actors, places, and activities related to tourism, in line with the principles of the Agenda 2030 and the Sustainable Development Goals.

-Sustainable tourism is one that can provide remarkable experiences, emotional bonds, and the opportunity to value the natural, cultural, and social capital through the awareness shown in sustainability practices.
-It is to take care of these capitals for the next generations to be able to receive in fullness, and raising awareness among residents and visitors.
+Sustainable tourism is one that can provide remarkable experiences, emotional bonds, and the opportunity to value natural, cultural, and social capital through the awareness shown in sustainability practices.
+It is to take care of these capitals for the next generations to be able to receive in fullness and to raise awareness among residents and visitors.

-From the point of view of destinations and businesses, it means enabling travelers to minimize their negative impact on the environment and the local population and to link sustainable measures with economic development.
+From the point of view of destinations and businesses, it means enabling travellers to minimize their negative impact on the environment and the local population and to link sustainable measures with economic development.

 Sustainable tourism does what it says on the tin – it’s a business that is sustainable for the long term because the financial, environmental, social, and governance principles that underpin it are in harmony with each other and not competing.
 By doing this all stakeholders have a vested interest in the outcome and ensure the long-term success of the project.